 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 The most obvious time to be cautious is when traveling on public transport.
 Many of the metro stations are accessible by long escalators which give thieves the perfect view of the contents of your bag.

 Numerous thefts have been reported on trains to and from Hungary, in particular at Keleti station.
 The most troublesome metro lines are one and three, tram lines two and four, and bus line seven.

 The main tourist attractions where your belongings are likely to be nabbed are the Chain Bridge area on both sides of the Danube, and on the bridge itself, the Royal Palace Museum, Basilica, Heroes' Square, Fishermen's Bastion, and Matthias Church.

-Just as common as pick pocketing are street scams.
+In Hungary, street scams are just as common as pickpocketing.
 One which many tourists will warn about is the 'money changer' scam.
 You are approached by a man asking if you would like to change your currency, you say no and think that's the end of it.
 A short time later a pair of plain clothed men flashing police identification will ask to see your money.
 Once they have finished inspecting the contents of your wallet, they will return it, but there certainly won't be the same amount you started with.

 The men, who are generally not small in demeanour will often use intimidation tactics, or even question you about drugs in order to make you hand over your wallet.